nachazo/scryfalldler/README.md

 # scryfalldler
-Simple (fast and bad coded) php automated script for download and pack card images using [scryfall.com](http://scryfall.com) API site ready for XMage.
+Simple (fast and bad coded) php automated script for download and zip card images using [scryfall.com](http://scryfall.com) API site ready for XMage.

 This script is a simply php cli coded.
 I wanted to practice a bit with php cli scripts and this is what I made.
 This way, we can take advantage of php multi-platform and easy curl (http download) and zip tools.